felixfirefighter/the-one-template/README.md

 - Add Redis using Upstash (optional)
 - Add session to context
 - Add adminProcedure, protectedProcedure
-- Add portfolio UI for web(?)
+- Add The One UI for web
-  - Add homepage
-  - Add projects

 ## Development